404Birti/Induction-/README.md

 - Called two students “God and His wife” 😭 (crowd-favorite moment).
 - Spray bottle ignition experiment — launched on stage.
 - Lit a bulb using his body (yes, after applying fuel to his forehead).
 - Wrote “Bhagwan” on the board and said:
   > “I told you I’d make you meet God.”
-> Couldn’t even argue with it — and he explained it logically too.
+  Couldn’t even argue with it — and he explained it logically too.
 Hats off.

-- Received honour from a trustee post-lecture - s.
-Gurchran Sungh Garewal — well-deserved.
+- Received honour from a trustee post-lecture - S. Gurcharan Singh Garewal — well-deserved.

 > Honestly?
 He was electric.
 Left the hall with more questions, but also this weird clarity.
 Like curiosity could be holy too.